vishalsawantt/missing_person/README.md

 - **Map Integration:** Google Maps SDK
 - **UI Components:** Activities, Fragments, RecyclerView, and various UI elements for a seamless user experience.

-## Download

-You can download the latest version of the app from the link below:

 ## Acknowledgements

 - [Firebase](https://firebase.google.com/) for Realtime Database and Authentication.